 Electrical wiring runs inside the walls and can be accessed from either side.
 So if you need to add an outlet (receptacle) to a room that has no nearby outlets, check the opposite side of the wall.
 If there's an outlet (or a light switch) close by, you can cut a hole in the wall behind the outlet box to tap into the circuit.

-Move Ceiling Lights without Running More Wire
+Move Ceiling Lights Without Running More Wire

 The electrical cables in your attic often have some room for movement.
-You can increase this by removing a few of the staples that secure the electrical cable to the framing.
+You can increase the range of movement by removing a few of the staples that secure the electrical cable to the framing.
 Be sure to re-fasten the cable with staples after you've moved the fixture.

 04 of 05

 Take a Homeowner's Electrical Exam and Save Money

-The homeowner studies up for the test, pays a nominal fee and then takes a test consisting of 10 to 20 questions, usually at the permitting office.
+The homeowner studies up for the test and pays a nominal fee.
+They then take a test consisting of 10 to 20 questions, usually at the permitting office.
 If you're qualified to do the work yourself, you'll save the cost of hiring a pro.
 If you're not qualified, use an electrician.